0xAX/linux-insides/Booting/linux-bootstrap-3.md

 Video mode initialization and transition to protected mode
 --------------------------------------------------------------------------------

 This is the third part of the `Kernel booting process` series.
 In the previous [part](linux-bootstrap-2.md#kernel-booting-process-part-2), we stopped right before the call of the `set_video` routine from the [main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L181).
+In this part, we will see:
-We will see video mode initialization in the kernel setup code, preparation before switching into the protected mode and transition into it in this part.
+- video mode initialization in the kernel setup code,
+- preparation before switching into the protected mode,
+- transition to protected mode

-**NOTE** If you don't know anything about protected mode, you can find some information about it in the previous [part](linux-bootstrap-2.md#protected-mode).
-Also there are a couple of [links](linux-bootstrap-2.md#links) which can help you.
+**NOTE: If you don't know anything about protected mode, you can find some information about it in the previous [part](linux-bootstrap-2.md#protected-mode).
+Also there are a couple of [links](linux-bootstrap-2.md#links) which can help you.**

 As i wrote above, we will start from the `set_video` function which defined in the [arch/x86/boot/video.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/video.c#L315) source code file.
-We can see that it starts with getting of video mode from the `boot_params.hdr` structure:
+We can see that it starts by first getting the video mode from the `boot_params.hdr` structure:

 ```C
 u16 mode = boot_params.hdr.vid_mode;
 ```

-which we filled in the `copy_boot_params` function (you can read about it in the previous post). `vid_mode` is an obligatory field which filled by the bootloader.
+which we filled in the `copy_boot_params` function (you can read about it in the previous post). `vid_mode` is an obligatory field which is filled by the bootloader.
 You can find information about it in the kernel boot protocol:

 ```
 Offset	Proto	Name		Meaning